 In other words, there are limitations on both ends of the coverage.
 Your policy will require operations first be shut down by a covered peril for some minimum length of time before payment begins: 48 hours, 72 hours, or a number of days.
 The maximum amount can vary far more greatly depending on the policy.
 Some may provide only a few weeks or months of payments, while others cover up to an entire year, 18 months, or even longer with a dedicated policy (and higher premium of course).

 No matter the length of time benefits are available to be paid, they will cease as dictated by the “period of restoration.”
 That is defined as the earlier of (i) the reasonable amount of time it takes to repair, rebuild, or replace your damaged property, or (ii) the date when business actually resumes at a new permanent location.

 Business interruption policies can be difficult to navigate.
 While coverage can make a huge difference in continuity after a disaster, interpretation of the policy often leaves insurers and business owners at odds, which can lead to disputes in court.

 If you are fighting with your insurance company over business interruption coverage, it is important to work with an experienced litigation attorney who can help you document the case and build a strong argument for the losses.
 It may be smart also to have an attorney review your policy before it ever becomes necessary to make a claim, so you know the situations in which your business is (and is not) covered.

-Wright Commercial Litigation represents policyholders in all types of insurance disputes, often on a contingency basis, including those dealing with business interruption policies, riders, or endorsements.
-Contact the firm today to discuss your situation and see if the firm can help you on a contingency basis.
+Wright Commercial Litigation represents policyholders in all types of insurance disputes, often on a contingency or hybrid fee basis, including those dealing with business interruption policies, riders, or endorsements.
+Contact the firm today to discuss your situation and see if the firm can help you on a contingency or hybrid fee basis.